 4.13.
-Device Wake-up
+Device Wake-up (1st Port)

-The module will wake up from a commanded HIBERNATE state if the ON_OFF signal remains high and there is data traffic on serial port 0 (first port).
+The module will wake up from a commanded HIBERNATE state if the ON_OFF signal remains high and there is a data transition on port 0 (the first port).
 The wake-up message will not be acted upon since the receiver is not operating until after wake-up.